 Hello Amal,

 I hope this message finds you well.
-I am arriving today because I am conducting an application redesign project here at ABC Company and am looking for a skilled UX research contractor to help analyze a number of usability testing data.
+I am arriving today because I am conducting an application redesign project here at ABC Company and am looking for a skilled UX research contractor to help analyze several usability testing data.

 This is a three-month project starting in February of the first month and we estimate it will take about 15 hours per week.
 All work can be done remotely, but you are welcome to use our workspace